clearhaus/gateway-api-docs/source/index.html.md

 Clearhaus supports two types of subscription billing:

-* Recurring: Transactions processed at agreed predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.
+* Recurring: Transactions processed at agreed, predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.
 * Unscheduled (UCOF, Unscheduled Credential on File): Transactions that does not occur on predetermined, regular intervals; e.g. a car sharing subscription